-- The student was given a written authorization to return to activity by a: MD; DO; NP; PA - Date of written authorization to return to activity: - Please select the type of medical facility from which the authorization to return to activity was provided: Hospital; Urgent or ready care business; Primary care physician or pediatrician's office; Neurologist's office; Team Doctor; Other - Were there comments or conditions written on the authorization to return to activity? - How many days was this student absent from school as a result of this concussion event? - The student was NOT given a written authorization to return to activity by the end of the season in which the event occurred (Dec 1, April 1 or July 1 or later).
+- Was the student determined to have a concussion? - The student was given a written authorization to return to activity by a: MD; DO; NP; PA - Date of written authorization to return to activity: - Please select the type of medical facility from which the authorization to return to activity was provided: Hospital; Urgent or ready care business; Primary care physician or pediatrician's office; Neurologist's office; Team Doctor; Other - Were there comments or conditions written on the authorization to return to activity? - How many days was this student absent from school as a result of this concussion event? - The student was NOT given a written authorization to return to activity by the end of the season in which the event occurred (Dec 1, April 1 or July 1 or later).